 One approach to better define the precise functional territory of a non-coding element is identifying evolutionary conserved portions, which are likely more functionally important.
 Moreover, non-coding elements, like genes, often consist of discontinuous blocks of functional territories.
 The connections between these are well understood for genes.
 That is, coding exons are joined up around splice junctions during processing of messenger RNA.
 But the connections between non-coding elements and between these and the genes are less well understood, and potentially complex — genes can be connected to multiple promoters and enhancers, and one enhancer can affect multiple genes.

 After defining the functional territory of a non-coding element, the next step involves testing for mutational burden over many elements.
 The more elements one tests the larger, the multiple-testing penalty will be on the resulting statistics.
 Thus, one can increase power through making the element set as small and accurate as possible.
-Thus, the best way to increase the power of driver detection in non-coding elements is, perhaps non-intuitively, not to investigate every base in the genome.
+This suggest that the best way to increase the power of driver detection in non-coding elements is, perhaps non-intuitively, not to investigate every base in the genome.
 Rather, it is to analyse a compact and highly accurate annotation set containing as few elements as possible, in which each element corresponds as closely as possible to an underlying functional territory.

 An additional difficulty with non-coding mutations is evaluating their functional impact.
 Currently, it is unclear whether each potential substitution of a nucleotide in a regulatory region has an equal impact.